 But outside the public imagination fed by the Robin Hood legend, Richard I was one of England's least responsible monarchs.

-In KING ROBIN, Richard is a crafty mentor to protagonist Robert Webber (who will one day be known as Robin Hood.)
-Robert rises to power under Richard's wing and, like his mentor, eventually finds himself facing a choice between honor and political gain.
+In KING ROBIN, Richard is a crafty mentor to protagonist Robert Webber (who will one day be known as Robin Hood… and eventually become a king himself.)

 KING ROBIN cinematic rights: Explore a surging opportunity.